shahidk550/codingTasks/README.md

 The program uses the bcrypt library to function with Python.

-To downwload bcrypt from the home page:
+To download bcrypt from the home page:
 ```
 https://pypi.org/project/bcrypt/
 ```